FeijiangHan/Feijianghan.github.io/_pages/about.md

 I'm a Computer Science Master's student at the University of Pennsylvania<img src='./images/upenn.png' style="width: 1.35em;">, working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications. **I'm graduating in Fall 2026 and currently applying for Ph.D. programs.**

 I'm fortunate to be advised by [Prof. Chris Callison-Burch](https://www.linkedin.com/in/chris-callison-burch/), [Prof. Lyle Ungar](http://linkedin.com/in/lyle-ungar-b061474/), and [Delip Rao](https://www.linkedin.com/in/deliprao/) at the University of Pennsylvania.
-I also collaborate with [Xiaodong Yu](https://www.xiaodongyu.me/) from AMD GenAI and [Prof. Yunhuai Liu](https://cs.pku.edu.cn/info/1234/2111.htm) at Peking University.
+I also collaborate with [Dr. Xiaodong Yu](https://www.xiaodongyu.me/) from AMD GenAI and [Prof. Yunhuai Liu](https://cs.pku.edu.cn/info/1234/2111.htm) at Peking University.

 My journey has been hands-on and interdisciplinary: I started with backend engineering (C++ 2021), then moved into high-performance computing (HPC 2022-2023) and systems optimization, and then shifted toward frontend development and HCI/visualization research (2023).
 In my senior year (2024), I fell in love with NLP, and throughout my master's program (2025), I have been working full-time on LLMs.
 Most of the NLP work listed below was completed in this and the previous year.